 Students will attend a public or private school.
 The primary language of instruction will be Turkish.
 School typically runs Monday to Friday, and uniforms are customary.
 Students may have opportunities to participate in a limited amount of extramural and extracurricular activities, such as drama, music, and sports.

-The United States enjoys good relations with Turkey.
-It is an active member in organizations such as NATO and the WTO, and also held a non-permanent seat on the United Nations Security Council from 2009-2010.
+Turkey is an active member in organizations such as NATO and the WTO, and also held a non-permanent seat on the United Nations Security Council from 2009-2010.

 For more information, visit the CIA World Factbook.

-Students will have the opportunity to take part in various activities to increase their interaction with local peers in Turkey.
+Students may have the opportunity to take part in various activities to increase their interaction with local peers in Turkey.
 Activities may include field trips, sporting events, cultural excursions, social outings, and community service projects.
 Examples of previous enrichment activities include:

 - Meeting with the Public Affairs Section of the U.S. Embassy;